The Gabba 1965 - Stadiums Queensland History

 Our History

-Stadiums Queensland (previously Major Sports Facilities Authority) was officially formed when an act of Parliament, called the Major Sports Facilities Act 2001, was passed on 1 December 2001.
+Stadiums Queensland (previously Major Sports Facilities Authority) was established by an act Parliament, called the Major Sports Facilities Act 2001, on 1 December 2001.

 On 30 June 2002, Stadiums Queensland assumed responsibility for the three former Brisbane City Council major venues, the QEII Sports Complex (now the Queensland Sport and Athletics Centre), Sleeman Sports Complex and the Brisbane Entertainment Centre.

-Shortly after, in 2003 Stadiums Queensland assumed ownership of the redeveloped Suncorp Stadium, Queensland’s largest sporting and entertainment facility.
+Shortly after, in 2003 Stadiums Queensland assumed ownership of the redeveloped Brisbane Stadium (Suncorp Stadium), Queensland’s largest sporting and entertainment facility.
+The stadium is home to the Brisbane Broncos, the Dolphins, the Queensland Reds and the Brisbane Roar.

-In 2004 Dairy Farmers Stadium (renamed to 1300SMILES Stadium) in Townsville became Stadiums Queensland’s sixth major sporting and entertainment facility.
+In 2004 Townsville Stadium at Kirwan became Stadiums Queensland’s sixth major sporting and entertainment facility.

-On 17 February 2008 the $160 million Skilled Park (now Cbus Super Stadium) was officially opened by Premier Anna Bligh with Peoples Day attracting 22,000 fans.
+On 17 February 2008 the $160 million Robina Stadium (Cbus Super Stadium) was officially opened by Premier Anna Bligh with Peoples Day attracting 22,000 fans.
+The stadium is home to the Gold Coast Titans.

-The $144.2 million Metricon Stadium (now Heritage Bank Stadium) was officially opened on 22 May 2011 and hosted its first AFL fixture on 28 May 2011, becoming Stadiums Queensland's ninth major sporting and entertainment facility.
+The $144.2 million Carrara Stadium (People First Stadium) was officially opened on 22 May 2011 and hosted its first AFL fixture on 28 May 2011, becoming Stadiums Queensland's ninth major sporting and entertainment facility.
+The venue is leased to the AFL and operated by the Gold Coast Suns

-And more recently on 22 February 2020, Queensland Country Bank Stadium was officially opened to the public replacing the ageing 1300SMILES Stadium and becoming the new home of the mighty North Queensland Cowboys NRL team in Townsville.
+And more recently on 22 February 2020, North Queensland Stadium (Queensland Country Bank Stadium) was officially opened to the public replacing the ageing Townsville Stadium at Kirwan and becoming the new home of the mighty North Queensland Cowboys NRL team in Townsville.

-Today, Stadiums Queensland owns and operates more than $1.2 billion worth of sporting and entertainment infrastructure.
+Today, Stadiums Queensland owns nine major sports facilities across its diverse portfolio which are valued at $3.7 billion worth of sporting and entertainment infrastructure.